 What gives us the strength to do these checkups?

-We are in the Lamb.
+the Lamb.
 In the Lamb we are holy (Heb.
-10:14) and in the Lamb we are free from the need to run in fear of what we know is being washed and made new.
+10:14) and in the Lamb we are

 So why not take a risk and ask a dear friend to do a ketchup checkup?